bioinformatics-core-shared-training/reproducibility_workshop/report/Goals_and_roles.md

 * Target writing completion date.

 ### Where to publish it
-* Suitable high-citation journal that invites this type of paper
+* Identify a suitable high-citation journal that invites this type of paper
-* Open Access(?)
+* Open Access (if not why not?)
+How pay charges (splitting the check)?
 * Any Supplementary items? e.g. example Dockerfiles?
 *

 ### Roles (incl leadership)
 * Writing about specific solutions/tools
-* Author order
+* Author order and organisation details
 * Paper review & check